osmandapp/docs/content/osmand/widgets/info-widgets.md

 ## GPS Info (Android)

-GPS (Global Positioning System) info widget shows a number of satellites that a device detects and uses at that moment.
+GPS (Global Positioning System) info widget shows a number of satellites that device detects and uses at that moment.
 It could be used to check GPS-status in case of a bad GPS-signal.

 ![GPS Info Android widget](/assets/images/widgets/gps_info_widget.png)